-Colorado Springs, Colorado Mortgage Consultant Reveals Insider Loan Secrets Other Mortgage Lenders Don't Want The Public To Know
+Colorado Springs, Colorado Mortgage Consultant Reveals Insider Loan Secrets Other Mortgage Lenders Don't Want the Public to Know

-Colorado Springs, Colorado Based Mortgage Lender Lynn Chase reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Colorado Springs, Colorado Based Mortgage Lender Guy Thomas reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give consumers all the facts so they can make an educated decision when obtaining a mortgage.

-Colorado Springs, CO -- (ReleaseWire) -- 10/30/2009 -- Colorado Springs Colorado based Mortgage Expert finally reveals the secrets at a brand new website
+Colorado Springs, CO -- (ReleaseWire) -- 02/10/2012 --Colorado Springs Colorado based Mortgage Expert finally reveals the secrets at a brand new website

 This site is loaded with FREE REPORTS, an informative home buying guide, mortgage calculators consumers can use to run various loan scenarios and home buying resources you can use to save time and money before and after you purchase your home.